 If you and the other parent are able to draft a new mutually agreeable parenting plan, the court will review it to make sure the arrangement is in the best interests of the child.
-If so, the court can formally modify your custody order and parenting plan with which you will need to comply.
+If so, the court can formally modify your custody order and parenting plan.

 When You May Need to Go to Court

 If the other parent opposes a modification of your parenting plan, you can petition the court to modify the plan anyway.
 The law recognizes that children need stability and should not have their schedules constantly changed based on the whims of their parents.
 For this reason, the parent requesting the changes has the burden of proving the following:

 - That a substantial and continuous change in circumstances occurred, and

 - The modification is necessary to serve the best interests of the child

 This can be challenging, especially if the other parent works to challenge your assertions.
 You should have a lawyer who is ready to represent you in court if mediation and other dispute resolution methods do not work.